A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Abstract

 \section{Abstract}

-As the privacy of machine learning has drawn increasing attention, federated learning is introduced to enable collaborative learning without revealing raw data.
+Federated learning is a learning paradigm to enable collaborative learning across different parties without revealing raw data.
 Notably, \textit{vertical federated learning} (VFL), where parties share the same set of samples but only hold partial features, has a wide range of real-world applications.
-However, existing studies in VFL rarely study the ``record linkage'' process.
-They either design algorithms assuming the data from different parties have been linked or use simple linkage methods like exact-linkage or top1-linkage.
-These approaches are unsuitable for many applications, such as the GPS location and noisy titles requiring fuzzy matching.
-In this paper, we design a novel similarity-based VFL framework, FedSim, which is suitable for more real-world applications and achieves higher performance on traditional VFL tasks.
-Moreover, we theoretically analyze the privacy risk caused by sharing similarities.
-Our experiments on three synthetic datasets and five real-world datasets with various similarity metrics show that FedSim consistently outperforms other state-of-the-art baselines.
+However, most existing studies in VFL disregard the ``record linkage” process.
+They design algorithms either assuming the data from different parties can be exactly linked or simply linking each record with its most similar neighboring record.
+These approaches may fail to capture the key features from other less similar records.
+Moreover, such improper linkage cannot be corrected by training since existing approaches provide no feedback on linkage during training.
+In this paper, we design a novel coupled training paradigm, FedSim, that integrates one-to-many linkage into the training process.
+Besides enabling VFL in many real-world applications with fuzzy identifiers, FedSim also achieves better performance in traditional VFL tasks.
+Moreover, we theoretically analyze the additional privacy risk incurred by sharing similarities.
+Our experiments on eight datasets with various similarity metrics show that FedSim outperforms other state-of-the-art baselines.
+The codes of FedSim are available at \url{https://github.com/Xtra-Computing/FedSim}.